Accelerated Elementary

 Content Specific Course Work

-Candidate’s college transcript must include 24 semester hours (12 upper level) in content specific related course work.
+Candidate’s college transcript must include 15 semester hours of content specific related course work.

 Pre-Admission Content Test